 When I'm not talking mental health, I love being a doggie mama, foodie, writer, athlete and explorer.
 My family and friends are integral to my life, and I love spending time with them as much as possible.

-I began here at NAMI as a student intern in January 2018 during my undergraduate studies at The College at Brockport State University of New York.
+I discovered NAMI Rochester through my college when I was determining where I would intern at.
+I began to do my research to see what NAMI was all about before I committed to the internship.
+After my research I was very eager to be a part of NAMI considering that this organization does a lot for family members and individuals affected by mental illness.
+I knew NAMI was a much-needed organization in our world today.
+I began here as a student intern in January 2018 during my undergraduate studies at The College at Brockport State University of New York.
 I graduated with my Bachelor of Science in Public Health Education in May 2018 and hired in the same month to be NAMI Rochester’s new program coordinator.
-I found out about NAMI through my college; I began to do my research to see what NAMI was all about.
-After my research I was very eager to be a part of NAMI.
-I knew NAMI was a much-needed organization in our world today.
 Everyone here at NAMI is very welcoming, genuinely caring and happy to help individuals and families who are affected by mental illness.
-I have learned so much since I’ve been here at NAMI.
-I am very grateful to be here and to help spread awareness on mental illness as well as help my family members find support and services.
-I would like to be someone who contributes to individuals’ quality of life, whatever it may be.
+I have learned so much since I’ve been here at NAMI Rochester.
+I’ve learned how to step back and self evaluate, this has really allowed me to better understand mental illness.
+I have a personal connection with NAMI Rochester considering family members like my siblings, who struggles everyday mentally.
+I am very grateful to be here and to help spread awareness on mental illness.
+I also want to help families as well as my own to find support and services.
+I want to help instill hope and light in the dark tunnel that negatively affects them.

 In my free time, I love date nights with my lovely girlfriend Taylor.
 I also love to play games, listen to R&B/Soul music and spend time with my beautiful godson True.